 Visit to this area is not complete without visiting the nearby Korcula island and its Old Town where you can visit "Marco Polo" museum.

 Not far from Korcula there is a true gem among Adriatic's islands - the island of Mljet.
 This island is an ideal spot for those looking for untouched nature since the majority of the island is covered with thick pine forest, and western part of the island is a National Park.
 The best way to explore Mljet is to hire a bike and enjoy Mediterranean scenery and crystal blue sea.

-To visit Montenegro from Dubrovnik the most convenient but definitely pricier is to take an organized excursions.
+To visit Montenegro from Dubrovnik the most convenient but definitely pricier is to take an organised excursions.